mdgaziur/ikonsole-old/README.md

 iKonsole can be run with the defined commands to start or you can

 start it by typing only 'ikonsole' in the terminal window.
-And iKonsole cannot be run as root directly.
-So, you will have to give option '--fr'(That needs password '1ks0138sna') or '--1ks0138sna' to run it as root.
 The defined ikonsole commands are: